 PSY 414 Physiological Psychology 4 Cr

 This course is the first half of a year-long course in biopsychology.
 The course is concerned with the history of the field; structure and function of neurons, neural communication, neuroanatomy; and research methods.
 A laboratory section includes films, computer simulations, and sheep brain dissection.
-Prerequisite: Senior status; psychology major or consent of instructor.
+Prerequisite: Senior status; psychology or anthrozoology major or consent of instructor.
 Fall semester.

 PSY 416 Brain and Behavior 4 Cr

 PSY 425 Psychology Internship

 PSY 486 Independent Research in Psychology 1–3 Cr

-Individualized instruction course through which a student engages in either research on a topic chosen in conjunction with a psychology department faculty member or teaching/tutoring general psychology students under the supervision of the psychology department.
-Weekly conferences with supervising faculty are required.
-Credits are variable for the research option.
-Tutoring/Teaching students will register for 1 credit.
-Research option offered both semesters.
-Teaching option offered spring semester only.
-Prerequisite: PSY 307.
+This is an individualized instruction course through which a student engages in advanced research on a topic chosen in conjunction with a psychology department faculty member.
+Weekly conferences with the supervising faculty member are required.
+Credits are variable.
+Each semester.
+Prerequisite PSY 309.